pronoiac/the-manual/the-manual.md

 Working in a studio has to be a fluid and creative venture but at all times remember at the end of it you are going to have to have a 7" version that fulfills all the criteria perfectly.
 Do not try and sit down and write a complete song.
 Songs that have been written in such a way and reached Number One can only be done by the true song writing genius and be delivered by artists with such forceful convincing passion that the world HAS TO listen.
-You know the sort of thing, "Sailing" by Rod Stewart, "Without You" by Nilsson What the Golden Rules can provide you with is a framework that you can slot the component parts into.
+You know the sort of thing, "Sailing" by Rod Stewart, "Without You" by Nilsson.
+What the Golden Rules can provide you with is a framework that you can slot the component parts into.

 Firstly, it has to have a dance groove that will run all the way through the record and that the current 7" buying generation will find irresistible.
 Secondly, it must be no longer than three minutes and thirty seconds (just under 3'20 is preferable).